OpenBB-finance/OpenBB/README.md

 ### Docker Installation - *new and improved*

 0. First step is to make sure docker desktop is installed.
-Install likes can be found [here](#https://www.docker.com/products/docker-desktop).
+Install links can be found [here](https://www.docker.com/products/docker-desktop).
 To confirm that your docker desktop is downloaded and running, open a command prompt or terminal and enter
 `docker info`.
 If you get the following you are not running the docker desktop:
 ```bash
 Server: